Lewis C. Merletti: Personal life

 Lew is married to Josette Merletti, formerly a nurse with the Cleveland Clinic.

-His son Mike was in the United States Army, an Airborne Ranger Captain who served with the 101st Airborne Division.
+His son Mike was in the United States Army, an Airborne Ranger Captain who served with the 101st Airborne Division, with combat tours in Iraq and Afghanistan.

 His son Matt played Safety for the University of North Carolina-Chapel Hill football team.
 He also played for a brief stint in the NFL with the Indianapolis Colts.